ncsa/Delta_doc/docs/source/user_guide/debug_perf.rst

 Debugging and Performance Analysis
 =====================================

-The tools which access hardware counters on with the AMD CPU or the NVIDIA or AMD GPUs need to add an additional Slurm directive.
+Tools that access hardware counters on the AMD CPU, NVIDIA GPU, or AMD GPU need to add an additional Slurm directive.

-For CPU jobs add  `--constraint=perf`
+- For CPU jobs, add  ``--constraint=perf``

-For GPU jobs add  `--constraint=perf,nvperf`
+- For GPU jobs, add  ``--constraint=perf,nvperf``

 See below for use cases and sample job script excerpts.